 Here’s where all this applies to folks not learning to paint.

 Folks buy a DVD from one artist.
 Then they buy another one from somebody else.
 Then they take a floral workshop with another.
 Then they decide they want to paint landscapes.
-They spend time jumping around from one teacher to another, one group to another, one genre to another.
+They spend time jumping around from one teacher to another, one group to another, and one genre to another.
 And what is the result?
 They are no further along on their art journey than when they began.

 Want to get off the merry-go-round?
 Want to learn to paint or learn to paint better?
 We know the way.